cbaird21/cbaird21/README.md

     hobbies: ["I love watching hockey!", "I enjoy camping and the outdoors", "Quality time with family and friends is a high priority for me"],

-    challenge: "I am learning TypeScript and React Redux to add to my knowledge of react."
+    challenge: "I am learning TypeScript and working on earning my CSM to add to my knowledge of react."
  }

 ```